 Any extras are nice.
 This can include being waterproof as a simple one.
 Magnetic backings are usually pretty nice so long as they’re strong enough to get a good grip on wherever you put it.

 More advanced (but more expensive) models can have all number of extra features.
 Extra long meat probes with really long wires are common, which give a more accurate reading.
-Some can be used for long term monitoring, making them especially good for smoking meat; just stick them in and keep an eye on the temperature until it gets to the perfect one.
+Some can be used for long term monitoring, making them especially good for deep frying and smoking meat; just stick them in and keep an eye on the temperature until it gets to the perfect one.

 You thankfully don’t have to worry too much about price with meat thermometers.
 The standard instant read models are fairly inexpensive; usually under $20.
 The long term meat thermometers for smoking tend to be a bit more expensive, and might run you as much as around the $50 range, so keep that in mind.